Kit/convertkit-wordpress/TESTING.md

 - making applicable code changes
 - (Experimental) running `npm run fix:css` to automatically fix coding standards

 Need to change the CSS or WordPress coding standard rules applied?
+WordPress' CSS linting uses [stylelint](https://stylelint.io/user-guide/ignore-code).
 Either:
-- ignore a rule in the affected code, by adding `/* stylelint-disable {rule} */`, where {rule} is the given rule that failed in the above output: https://stylelint.io/user-guide/ignore-code
+- ignore a rule in the affected code, by adding `/* stylelint-disable {rule} */`, where {rule} is the given rule that failed in the above output
 - edit the [.stylelintrc.json](.stylelintrc.json) file.

 **Rules should be ignored with caution**.